basecamp/kamal/README.md

 # MRSK

-MRSK lets you do zero-downtime deploys of Rails apps packed as containers to any host running Docker.
+MRSK ships zero-downtime deploys of Rails apps packed as containers to any host.
 It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is wound down.
 It works across multiple hosts at the same time, using SSHKit to execute commands.

 ## Installation